You're worn thin from the gap between how you appear and the panic running commentary in your mind…

 How Therapy Can Shift the Experience of Anxiety

-A client might begin therapy feeling constantly on edge—heart racing, mind spinning, avoiding situations that feel too overwhelming.
-They often say things like, “Why can’t I just relax?” or “I feel broken.”
+You might begin therapy feeling constantly on edge—heart racing, mind spinning, avoiding situations that feel too overwhelming.
+You often say things like, “Why can’t I just relax?” or “I feel broken.”

-Through therapy, they start to understand how anxiety developed as a way to protect them, not punish them.
+Through therapy, you start to understand how anxiety developed as a way to protect yourself, not punish you.
 Together, we explore the patterns—both in thoughts and the body—and practice new tools like grounding, boundary-setting, and self-compassion.

 How Therapy Can Shift the Experience of Depression

-Someone might come to therapy feeling heavy, numb, and disconnected—from others and from themselves.
-They often say things like, “I’m tired all the time,” or “Nothing feels worth it anymore.”
+You might come to therapy feeling heavy, numb, and disconnected—from others and from themselves.
+You might often say things like, “I’m tired all the time,” or “Nothing feels worth it anymore.”

 In therapy, we gently begin to make sense of the sadness—not as weakness, but as a signal worth listening to.
-We explore how their inner voice speaks to them, how they cope, and what they've been carrying—often silently—for years.
+We explore how your inner voice speaks to you how you cope, and what you've been carrying—often silently—for years.

 Therapy doesn't erase pain, but it helps bring light back into places that once felt closed off.